shreyjain13/final/index.markdown

   - dark-theme
 ---

-I am currently an intern at Microsoft working as a Program Manager and Software Engineer.
+I just finished interning at Microsoft working as a Program Manager and Software Engineer.

+I am currently getting my head twisted in the applications of crypto and NFTs.

 My research is based out of the MIT Computer Science AI Lab (CSAIL) and the Vector Institute of Technology in finding ways to improve methods in domain generalization and adaptation research.
 I find the applications of this research in autonomous vehicles, robotics, and healthcare to be particularly interesting and something I hope to spend time working on outside of academia.